-- Closed captions instead not only provide the dialogue in written form but also supplement information about background noises, soundtracks, and other noises that are part of the scene.
+They not only provide the dialogue in written form but also supplement information about background noises, soundtracks, and other noises that are part of the scene.
 Closed captions are mostly written in the language that is set for the video.
 For instance, if you have Netflix and turn on subtitles, what you see is a good example of closed captions.

-In essence, subtitles are targeted towards people who can hear the audio but also need the dialogue in written form.
+Good to know: In essence, subtitles are targeted towards people who can hear the audio but also need the dialogue in written form.
 Closed captions on the other hand are targeted to an audience that cannot hear the audio and need a text description of sounds.

-Subtitles for the deaf or hard-of-hearing (SDH)
+What are subtitles for the deaf or hard-of-hearing (SDH)?

 SDH assumes that the viewer cannot hear the audio (like with captions).
 In this case, SDH is intended to emulate closed captions on media that does not support closed captions, such as digital connections like HDMI.
 SDH can also be translated into foreign languages to make content accessible to the deaf and hard of hearing individuals who understand other languages.

 SDH Subtitles vs. Closed Captions

 SDH and closed captions also differ in terms of placement.
 Closed captions can usually be aligned to different parts of the screen which is helpful for speaker identification, overlapping conversation, and avoiding interference with important on-screen activity.
 SDH text is usually centered and locked in the lower bottom third of the screen.

 Why should you create subtitles (SDH or CC)?

-1) Your video content will be discovered by more people on social media
+1) Your video content will be discovered by more people on social media/

 As it turns out, 85% of Facebook videos are watched without sound.
 Adding subtitles to your videos will not only capture the attention of potential viewers but will also allow them to get your take-home message, even with no audio.
 Sometimes circumstances don’t allow viewers to watch videos with sound (e.g – count how many times you forgot your headphones and then had to travel by bus/ attend an event/ stand in the waiting line, etc).
 The true value of your subtitles lies in the additional convenience they provide to your audience.